motlabs/mot-labs/README.md

-Readme for Practice labs in MoT
+Readme for Toturial labs in MoT
 ==================================
 - Final update: 2018 Mar
 - All right reserved @ MoTlab 2018